leanix-public/leanix-report-tutorial-table/TUTORIAL.md

 ...
 ```

-The output of our report looks now much better, doesn't it?
+#### The output of our report looks now much better, doesn't it?
 <div style="display:flex; justify-content:center;">
 <img src="https://i.imgur.com/zXNnIvd.png">
 </div>

+## Implementing the "*Export to Excel*" feature
-However, our report is not yet complete, as it still misses the *"export to excel feature"*.
+#### Our report is not yet complete, as it still misses the *"export to excel feature"*.
 It is worth of noticing that altough the *leanix-reporting* framework provides an *out-of-the-box export to excel feature*, we will be using a custom solution for it since our table displays a couple of locally computed columns - *tag count* and *tags*.

-For that, we will use [ExcelJS](https://github.com/exceljs/exceljs) by adding the following additional dependencies to our project:
+#### For that, we will use [ExcelJS](https://github.com/exceljs/exceljs) by adding the following additional dependencies to our project:

 ```bash
 npm install exceljs file-saver
 ```

-In the *index.js* file, import the *exceljs* and the *file-saver* libraries and add the *exportToXLSX* method as follows:
+#### In the *index.js* file, import the *exceljs* and the *file-saver* libraries and add the *exportToXLSX* method as follows:
 ```javascript
 import 'alpinejs'
 import '@leanix/reporting'